8.5 Developing cultural and creative competences

 In order to make music education more accessible to students with financial obstacles, in April 2018, on the proposal of the Ministry of Education and Science, the Government at the 64th session adopted the Draft Law on Youth Support for the Purchase of Musical Instruments (Предлог Закон за поддршка на млади при купување музички инструменти).
 The Law stipulates that the Ministry will make part of the paid funds for purchased musical instrument in the amount of 75% of the paid funds, but not more than 100,000 denars (around 1627 euros) per instrument, for 25 musical instruments purchased by regular students enrolled in state secondary schools in which plans and programs for musical art are realized and in the amount of 75% of the paid funds, but not more than 100,000 denars per instrument, for 25 musical instruments purchased by regular students enrolled at state higher education institutions where the exercise study programs in the field of music.
 In order to qualify for a refund, the student must, inter alia, have an excellent grade in the course of the instrument for which he applies for a refund and the total monthly income of the parents-the guardians of the student to be less than four average paid net salaries per employee for the last three months, determined by the State Statistical Office.

-There is no information for the existence of any public national wide specialized training for development of cultural and creative skills for relevant professionals such as teachers, educators and youth workers.
+There is no information for the existence of any public nationwide specialised training for development of cultural and creative skills for relevant professionals such as teachers, educators and youth workers.

-In 2015 in Skopje was opened the first multi-functional art space “Pubic room”.
-Public room is open for companies, organizations, artistes and individuals as place for exhibitions, concerts, art workshop.
-It represents place for commercial bazaars, free co-working space for freelancers, concept store, bar etc. it is considered as a space for cultural expression and is often visited by local artists.
+In 2015, the first multi-functional art space “Pubic room” opened in Skopje.
+Public room is open for companies, organisations, artists and individuals as a place for exhibitions, concerts, art workshops.
+It represents a place for commercial bazaars, free co-working space for freelancers, concept store, bar etc. it is considered as a space for cultural expression and is often visited by local artists.